 Although mixing paddles aren’t essential tiling tools, they can be useful and will help you get an even mix, ensuring you’re not left with those annoying powder pockets at the bottom of the bucket.

-When it comes to spreading adhesive onto your walls or floors, a notched trowel is the only way to do it.
+When it comes to spreading adhesive onto your walls or floors, a notched trowel is one of the primary tools needed for tiling.
 If you don’t have a notched trowel, don’t start the job.
-The reason being is that the notches in the trowel help to create better adhesion between the tile and the substrate (or surface) as the grooves create suction.
+The reason is that the notches in the trowel help to create better adhesion between the tile and the substrate (or surface) as the grooves create suction.
 If you use a flat-edged trowel, the end result will be tiles coming away from walls and floors.

 Notched trowels are used to apply adhesive to the surface where your tiles are being laid.
 To apply correctly, scoop adhesive onto the trowel using the narrow ridged end and spread it evenly onto the surface using the flat underside.
 Don’t worry too much about the grooves at this point, the main aim is to get full coverage on the surface first.

-Next, you want to make sure all the ridges run in the same direction, either horizontal or vertical, as well as ensuring there is an even distribution of adhesive mixture.
-To do this, lay the trowel flat onto the surface then lift the edge without ridges away at a 45 degree angle, keeping the notched edge pressed to the surface.
+Next, you want to make sure all the ridges run in the same direction, either horizontal or vertical and ensure there is an even distribution of adhesive mixture.
+To do this, lay the trowel flat onto the surface then lift the edge without ridges away at a 45-degree angle, keeping the notched edge pressed to the surface.
 Then smoothly run it through the adhesive in the same direction to create even lines.